RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be an optional string.
 If the value is present, then it shall be the test case brief description.

+test-cleanup
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the test cleanup code.
+The code is placed in the test action loop body after the test post-condition check code.

 test-context
     The attribute value shall be a list.
 Each list element shall be an :ref:`SpecTypeActionRequirementTestContextMember`.

+test-context-support
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the test context support code.
+The context support code is placed at file scope before the test context definition.

 test-description
     The attribute value shall be an optional string.
 If the value is present,